-- > Further Pure
+- > Pure Core

 - > Further Mechanics

 - > Further Statistics

-The units in A level Further Mathematics are:
+The units in A-level Further Mathematics are:

+- > Pure Core 1

-- > Further Pure
+- > Pure Core 2

 - > Further Mechanics

 - > Further Statistics

 Examinations take place in May/June during Years 12 and 13.
 There is no coursework.
-If you take the AS exams at the end of Year 12 and then choose to carry on to do the full A level, your Year 12 results will not count towards your A level grade, only the Year 13 exams will count, however your Year 12 results will be used on university application forms.
+If you take the AS exams at the end of Year 12 and then chose to carry on to do the full A-level, your Year 12 results will not count towards your A-level grade, only the Year 13 exams will count, however your Year 12 results will be used on University application forms.